Dhanush Lashes Out At National Film Awards 2019 For Ignoring Tamil Cinema

 In case, you did not know, barring the little-known Baaram, no other Tamil movie bagged any honours at the National Film Awards 2019 and this took social media by storm.
 Several fans complained that Kollywood had been ignored despite producing several critically acclaimed movies in 2018.
 Some movie buffs also expressed their displeasure at an unknown film like Baaram bagging a National award at the expense of more notable movies.

-Coming back to Dhanush, he was last seen in Maari 2, that bombed at the box office and failed to impress critics.
+Coming back to Dhanush, he was last seen in Maari 2, which bombed at the box office and failed to impress critics.
 His long-delayed Enai Noki Paayum Thota, directed by Gautham Vasudev Menon, is slated to release on September 6, 2019.
 However, he is not promoting the film for reasons best known to him.
 Enai Noki Paayum Thota features newcomer Megha Akash as the leading lady.

 As far as Asuran is concerned, it is an action-drama that features Dhanush in a double role and marks his first collaboration with Mollywood actress Manju Warrier.